 Personalised Experiences – The New Normal

-Data targeting and segmentation is not enough to cross the line in the Post-Click World.
+Data targeting and customer segments is not enough to cross the line in the Post-Click World.
 You should utilise your CRM data, marketing analytics and measurement tools to deliver a more personalised service.
 Forbes explains that:

 ‘We need to realise that today’s consumers behave differently than they did even a few years ago.
 Technology has given them the power to make informed choices and voice their preferences.
 They are not just signalling that they want to interact with brands through social media and other channels, but they are also divulging their personal information with the hope of getting more personalised services.’